 - Resume and interview preparation for cannabis careers.

-Examples of managerial and executive-level positions that Core Track SEP participants have obtained:
+Examples of managerial and executive-level positions SEP Participants have obtained:

 - Regional Sales Director